boggydigital/coost/README.md

    the current app working directory at the moment of `NewJar` method call.
 When using specific directory make sure the file is present at this location and is accessible to the app;
-2) Only the hosts specified for the `NewJar` method call are used to populate cookie jar, regardless of what hosts are present in `cookie.json`.
+2) Only the hosts specified for the `NewJar` method call are used to populate cookie jar, regardless of what hosts are present in `cookie.txt`.
 This is by design;
 3) `http.Client` with the jar is used for requests.
 Just loading the cookies into the jar does nothing - it's only useful, when called through an `http.Client` with that jar.

 ### Storing cookie jar